fermisurfaces/IFermi/README.md

 ## Usage

-The documentation available at xyz.com provides a full description of the available options.
+The [online documentation](https://ajsearle97.github.io/IFermi/cli.html) provides a full description of the available options.
 To summarise, three-dimensional Fermi surfaces can be plotted from a `vasprun.xml` file using:

 ```bash
 ifermi